markhanslip/Audio-CNN/README.md

 # Audio-CNN

-# Three stages of Convolutional Neural Network adapted for use with real-time audio, with
-# script for mel / cqt / chromagram generation from wav files, model training and inference for live input
+# Three stages of Convolutional Neural Network adapted for use with real-time audio, with script for mel / cqt / chromagram generation from wav files, model training and inference for live input.

 Partly based on https://github.com/FAR-Lab/RealtimeAudioClassification